Originally Published: July 15, 2019

 A well-thought-out business plan is an important tool when starting an online business.
 A business plan will guide your decisions and help you prepare for growth.
 Your plan should cover aspects such as:

-• Business Goals: Define clear, measurable objectives for both the short and long term.
-These will guide your business decisions and help you stay focused as your ecommerce company grows.
+- Business Goals: Define clear, measurable objectives for short and long-term goals.
+These will guide your business decisions and help you stay focused as your e-commerce company grows.

-If you are uncertain where to begin, online tools and templates are available to assist you.
-These can help you with writing a business plan specifically for ecommerce.
+- Tailored Business Templates: If you are uncertain where to begin, online tools and templates are available to assist you.
+These can help you with writing a business plan specifically for e-commerce.
 Make sure to include how you’ll manage payment processing and logistics, which are important to your business’s success.

-One critical area to cover in your business plan is your strategy for handling competition.
+- Competitor Research: One critical area to cover in your business plan is your strategy for handling competition.
 Research what your competitors are doing, especially those in the same niche.
-Studying your competitors will show you pricing strategies, customer service methods, and online sales tactics.
+Studying your competitors will reveal their pricing strategies, customer service practices, and online sales tactics.
 This can help your business stand out among online businesses in Canada.

 Step 3: Register Your Business

-Once your business idea and plan are ready, the next step is to officially register your ecommerce company.
-You can choose to register as a Sole Proprietorship, General Partnership, or Incorporate based on your business needs.
-Understanding differences between registration and incorporation will help you choose the best option for your business structure.
+Once your business idea and plan are ready, the next step is to officially register your e-commerce company.
+Understanding the differences between registration and incorporation will help you choose the best option for your business structure.

-BizPaL can be helpful to find the permits and licenses your business needs.
+BizPaL can help you find the permits and licenses your business needs.
 By entering your location and industry, you can quickly see local, provincial, and federal requirements.

 How Do You Start an Ecommerce Business in Canada?

-Starting an online business in Canada is fairly simple but can vary by province.
-If you plan on opening an ecommerce business to sell worldwide, remember to check for any tax or customs rules.
+Starting an online business in Canada is fairly simple, though the process varies by province.
+If you plan on opening an e-commerce business to sell worldwide, remember to check for any tax or customs rules.

-Ontario Business Central simplifies the process of starting your ecommerce company.
-Whether you are setting up a Sole Proprietorship, General Partnership, or Corporation, we offer comprehensive support for registering or incorporating your business efficiently.
+- Business Types: Ontario Business Central simplifies the process of starting your e-commerce company.
+Whether you are setting up a Sole Proprietorship, General Partnership, or Corporation, we offer comprehensive support to register or incorporate your business efficiently.
 We design our services to take the stress out of the process, so you can focus on building your business.

-One of the helpful tools we offer is our Preliminary Name Search.
+- Name Search: One of the helpful tools we offer is our Preliminary Name Search.
 A name search allows you to check the availability of your desired business name before registering.
-Conducting a Pre-Search ensures that your business name is unique, helping you avoid potential issues later on.
+Conducting a Pre-Search ensures your business name is unique, helping you avoid potential issues later.

-In addition to business registration, we assist with Domain Name Registration to help establish your online presence.
-A strong, memorable domain name is important for your ecommerce business, and our team will help you choose the right one.
+- Domain Registration: In addition to business registration, we assist with Domain Name Registration to help establish your online presence.
+A strong, memorable domain name is important for your e-commerce business, and our team will help you choose the right one.

-With our experience and user-friendly services, Ontario Business Central is your trusted partner in launching a successful business.
-Ontario Business Central can assist with registering a small business in the following Provinces:
+Ontario Business Central is your trusted partner in launching a successful business, assisting with registering a small business in the following Provinces:

 Small Businesses